laurap-dev/gradebook-docs/faq.md

 ### How many students can I have?

 No hard limit on students.
 However, performance considerations:
-- Recommended: Up to 200 students per gradebook
+- Recommended: Up to 200 students per GradeBook
 - More students = slower calculations
 - Consider dividing very large classes into sections

 ### How many assignments can I have?

-Set during gradebook creation (25-150).
+Set during GradeBook creation (25-150).
 Cannot change after creation, but you can:
 - Hide unused columns
-- Create new gradebook with more columns
+- Create new GradeBook with more columns
-- Copy structure to new gradebook
+- Copy structure to new GradeBook

-### Can I change the gradebook type after creation?
+### Can I change the GradeBook type after creation?

-No. Gradebook type (Standard, Category, Total Points) is set at creation and cannot be changed.
+No. GradeBook type (Standard, Category, Total Points) is set at creation and cannot be changed.
 To use a different type:
-1. Create new gradebook with desired type
+1. Create new GradeBook with desired type
 2. Manually transfer student data
 3. Re-enter or import grades